Notice of Pre-AIA or AIA Status

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Claims 1-20 (all claims) are rejected under 35 U.S.C.
+Claims 1, 3, 6, 8-10, 12, 13, 15, 18 and 20 (all claims) are rejected under 35 U.S.C.
 102(a)(1) and/or (a)(2) as being anticipated by US20210405742A1 (“Xiaomi”).

-1. An apparatus control method, comprising:
+1. An apparatus control method, implemented by a processor of an apparatus control device, comprising:

 acquiring one or more facial images of a subject; (Xiaomi, abstract, “a head image”)

-determining a target control instruction based on eye behavior information on the at least one of the facial images; and (Xiaomi, [0032] “corresponding operations can be performed on the gaze position of the target user on the display screen …”)
+determining a target control instruction based on the eye behavior information on the at least one of the facial images; and (Xiaomi, [0032] “corresponding operations can be performed on the gaze position of the target user on the display screen …”)

-performing apparatus control based on the target control instruction.
-(Xiaomi, [0032] “… for example, a control cursor on the display screen is moved to the gaze position, or a virtual button at the gaze position is selected.”)
+performing apparatus control based on the target control instruction; (Xiaomi, [0032] “… for example, a control cursor on the display screen is moved to the gaze position, or a virtual button at the gaze position is selected.”)

 the eye behavior information comprises a gaze direction; and (Xiaomi, abstract, “A method for determining a gaze position”)